bastienwirtz/homer/CONTRIBUTING.md

 ### Code of conduct and guidelines

 First of all, we expect everyone (contributors and maintainers alike) to respect the [Code of conduct](https://github.com/bastienwirtz/homer/blob/master/CODE_OF_CONDUCT.md).
-It is not a recomandation, it is mandatory.
+It is not a recommendation, it is mandatory.

 For all contributions, please respect the following guidelines: